phenriq694/GoStack_Modulos/level05/gobarbermobile/README.md

 - Dashboard Header: Creating the Dashboard page layout;

-- Getting Providers from API:
+- Getting Providers from API: Connecting the Dashboard page with the API and listing all the providers;